chomsqy-ai/docsy/userguide/content/en/docs/_index.md

 ---
 title: Welcome to Docsy
-linkTitle: Documentation
+linkTitle: Documentation/API
 menu: {main: {weight: 20}}
 ---

-Welcome to the Docsy theme user guide!
-This guide shows you how to get started creating technical documentation sites using Docsy, including site customization and how to use Docsy's blocks and templates.
+Welcome to the chomsQy AI documentation.
+When completed this seciton will show you how to access the chomsQy AI API prorgammatically.

-## What is Docsy?
+## What is the chomsQy API?

 Docsy is a theme for the [Hugo](https://gohugo.io/) static site generator that's specifically designed for technical documentation sets and has a lot of best practices built in.
 Use Docsy to get a working and reliable documentation